--We are here to make sure that we don’t!
+We are here to make sure that you don’t!

-Owning a long history on the Internet and going by many names, a tracking pixel, also known as a web beacon or page tag, is an embedded object commonly found in a web page.
-Pixels unobtrusively allow websites to record the relevant web activity of their customers.
-This information in turn facilitates campaign performance measurement, conversion event tracking, and audience insights across Zeta solutions.
-When dealing with pixels, these three key concepts are enough to learn about:
+Owning a long history on the Internet and going by many names, a tracking pixel, also known as a web beacon or page tag, is an embedded object commonly found on a web page.

 Types of Pixels

 DSP Pixels track consumer activities such as landing page views, conversions, and other advertising metrics.
 Tracking landing page views can help enable retargeting or help avoid retargeting.
 Tracking advertising metrics provide data about what the audience profile looks like, which Zeta's models use to optimize campaigns.
 Every campaign needs to include the following Pixel Types:

 This pixel fires (and registers) when a visitor accesses the page.
 The pixel assigns the visitor an ID, if they don't already have one.
 Zeta uses this type of Pixel for general model information gathering and also for re-targeting.
 We suggest placing this pixel on your site's home and most-visited pages.
 The Zeta technology does not attribute Pixels of the tracking type.
 If this is important to you, change the Pixel to the Landing type instead.

 Model Usage: Tracking pixels provide general model information, and also establish the initial connection for re-targeting.
 We do not tie these pixel fires to a specific bid, Therefore, we do not use tracking pixels in our calibration process.
 However, these pixels populate individual features in the model (I.e. Actions recency).